 For the study, Franklin and her team showed pictures of 18 different babies — newborns, 3-month-olds, and 6-month-olds — to 142 adults.
 They then asked how willing each adult would be to adopt the kids based on perceptions of their happiness, health, and cuteness.
 They found that 6-month-olds won the day, followed by 3-month-olds.
 Newborns were just not cute enough.

 Of course, authors cannot say for sure how or why our perceptions of cuteness developed.
 And even if we do resist becoming attached to newborns, it’s not personal.
-Newborns are just as worthy of love as anyone else.
-But the findings do provide one potential evolutionary explanation for why we find newborns ugly — and why kids do not hit peak cuteness until 6 months of age.
+But the findings do provide one potential evolutionary explanation for why we find newborns ugly — and why babies don’t hit peak cuteness until 6 months of age.

 “A delay in attachment makes those early losses easier to cope with,” Volk says.